SuperDARN/rst/README.md

 You can find the latest release at: http://cdf.gsfc.nasa.gov/
 For macOS it is also available through macports, as are all listed dependencies
 For Opensuse you will need to make a symlink lcurses library to libncuses (recommended) or modify the CDF Makefile.
-* (Recommenede) To make a symlink from lncurses library to lcurses; run the following commands in the terminal:
+* (Recommened) To make a symlink from lncurses library to lcurses; run the following commands in the terminal:

         ln -s /usr/lib64/libncurses.so /usr/lib64/libcurses.so
         ln -s /usr/lib64/libncurses.a /usr/lib64/libcurses.a